nourdine/introspekt/README.md

 All clear?

-Finally remember that trying to access a non-existing annotation (both a class' or a method's one) results in a `NoAnnotationFoundException` exception being thrown.
+Finally remember that trying to access a non-existing annotation (both at the class or at the method's level) results in a `NoAnnotationFoundException` exception being thrown.
 Have a look:

 ```php
 try {